Pahiram ng Sandali: Development

 After the sudden cancellation of Haram which was shelved due to controversies and sensitivity issues involving Islamic faith, GMA Network management decide to come up for a new project making use of the same cast.
 Series' creator Suzette Doctolero with creative head, Jake Tordesillas and Entertainment TV head, Lilybeth G. Rasonable began conceptualizing the series under the title "Hiram na Sandali" in early October 2012.
 Doctolero decided to pitch the series about "May–December affair" to GMA Entertainment TV Group, since she thought it would be the best replacement for Haram.
 The network's Drama Department found the concept interesting, since it is "unusual" for a local drama serial to discuss that kind of concept.
 The title was later changed to Pahiram ng Sandali.

-The producer hired Maryo J. delos Reyes to helm the series.
+The producer hired Maryo J. de los Reyes to helm the series.
 Delos Reyes stated that the material has become more intriguing compared to the shelved Haram, since it’s now a love triangle story between a mother, a daughter, and the man who comes between them.
 "Directing stories about relationships is my comfort zone," Delos Reyes added.
 He has done many films with some of the senior stars of the cast except for Dantes who he works for the first time for this series.